standardgalactic/zet/_posts/2020-05-08-rust-verification-tools.md

 The deductive verification tools for Rust that I know of are [Electrolysis] and [RustBelt].
+[Electrolysis] transpiles Rust code into a functional program in the [Lean] interactive theorem prover and you then prove correctness of that program using Lean.
 The goal of [RustBelt] is to verify unsafe Rust code but, strictly speaking, RustBelt does not actually verify Rust code: you manually transcribe Rust code into &lambda;-Rust and